 A brief outline of the post is as follows.
 First, you will get a couple of questions answered.
 Second, you will briefly learn about the hypothesis of both Bartlett’s and Levene’s tests of homogeneity of variances.
 After this, we continue by having a look at the required Python packages to follow this post.
-In the next section, you will read data from a CSV file so that we can continue by learning how to carry out both tests of equality of variances in Python.
-That is, the last two sections, before the conclusion, will how to you to carry out Bartlett’s and Levene’s tests.
+In the next section, you will read data from a CSV file so that we can continue learning how to carry out both tests of equality of variances in Python.
+That is, the last two sections, before the conclusion, will show you how to carry out Bartlett’s and Levene’s tests.

 Levene’s test can be carried out to check that variances are equal for all samples.
-The test can be used to check the assumption of equal variances before running a parametric test like One-Way ANOVA in Python.
+The test can check the assumption of equal variances before running a parametric test like One-Way ANOVA in Python.
 If your data is not following a normal distribution Levene’s test is preferred before Barlett’s.

 - Null Hypothesis: the variances are equal across all samples/groups